Optimal Execution and Macroscopic Market Making: Appendix: Proofs in Section

-the gap computed above is bounded away from $0$ according to the definition of $\zeta^i$.
-Therefore, by the implicit function theorem, we know there exists a unique Lipschitz mapping $\psi^{a}: \mathbb{R}^{N} \to \mathbb{R}^{N}$ such that \eqref{paper 3 maker implicit function} is equivalent to
+The gap obtained above is bounded away from $0$ according to the definition of $\zeta^i$.
+Therefore, by the implicit function theorem, we know there exists a unique Lipschitz mapping $\psi^{a}: \mathbb{R}^{\tilde{N}} \to \mathbb{R}^{\tilde{N}}$ such that \eqref{paper 3 maker implicit function} is equivalent to